 It is extremely common for individuals addicted to heroin to struggle with feelings of depression and anxiety in between being high.
 Both of these conditions come with significant symptoms that can negatively impact a user’s health and decision-making skills.
 Continuing on with conditions like these will only make the addiction worse.

-Thankfully, a heroin addiction rehab in Knoxville, Tennessee can offer services to those who are ready to overcome their heroin addiction and build a happy, recovered life for themselves.
+Thankfully, our heroin addiction rehab in Knoxville, Tennessee can offer services to those who are ready to overcome their heroin addiction and build a happy, recovered life for themselves.

-What To Expect At A Heroin Rehab Center In Knoxville
+What To Expect At Our Heroin Rehab Center in Knoxville

 Heroin is by far one of the most addictive substances known to man.
 It often does not take a lot for an individual to become hooked on heroin, as some become addicted within a matter of days.
 It is more common than not that individuals who are addicted to heroin will continue on with their addictive behaviors until they hit a rock bottom.
 Unfortunately, the longer that heroin is abused for, the more dependent the individual becomes on this substance.
 This means that if someone attempts to stop using on his or her own, a multitude of withdrawal symptoms can develop, most of which are very painful.
 Because of the distress that these symptoms cause, many heroin users just keeping using.
 However, that does not need to happen at a Knoxville heroin addiction rehab.

-One of the most common tracks that heroin users looking to recover follow while participating in a heroin addiction rehab in Knoxville Tennessee is medication-assisted treatment.
+One of the most common tracks that heroin users looking to recover follow while participating in our heroin rehab is medication-assisted treatment.
 This evidence-based program is designed specifically to help those addicted to opioids treat the physical and psychological aspects of their addiction.

 Upon beginning medication-assisted treatment, individuals will be (or about to be) experiencing withdrawal symptoms.
 Withdrawing from opioids is extremely painful, as most people describe it as being comparable to having a severe case of the flu.
 To help individuals remain comfortable at this time, a heroin rehab in Knoxville will provide either methadone, Suboxone, or naltrexone to help minimize the pain of withdrawal symptoms.
 These medications will be administered by medical professionals and will likely be tapered off prior to an individual leaving rehab.